LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

     - Event lists may include simulation times when events will happen
 - System modules
     - Model subsystems of simulated system
-    - Are called by simulation engine if a relevent event is scheduled
+    - Are called by simulation engine if a relevant event is scheduled

-##### Simuletion Engine
+##### Simulation Engine

 1. Initialization routine
     - Initialize the simulation model;